 To enable ray-traced reflections and DLSS, simply go to Options, then Video and click Advanced.
 Scroll down to find ray-traced reflections and switch it on and then restart the game.
 As for DLSS, it's in the same menu so switch it on if you have issues with performance.
 DLSS will basically lower your resolution every time the game would drop below the target frame rate, ensuring that you always have a smooth experience for a small loss in sharpness.

 On top of these additions, the latest update adds benchmark tool for any video card (NVIDIA or AMD) that meets Wolfenstein: Youngblood’s minimum required specs.
-You can read more about the update on Nvidia's blog and also look at the ton of graphs that show how Wolfenstein: Youngblood looks and performs with the brand new additions.
+You can read more about the update on and also look at the ton of graphs that show how Wolfenstein: Youngblood looks and performs with the brand new additions.

 Wolfenstein: Youngblood is available on PC, PlayStation 4, Xbox One, Nintendo Switch and Google Stadia.